TOILmodular/Plaits/README.md

 ## Programming
 The main PCB contains connection points for both connector types for programming STM32 chips, JTAG and UART.
 Those can be used for standard pins with 2.54mm distance.
 Depending on the available connector, you only need one of those two connection point groups.
 However, I only tested the UART connection.
 The JTAG connection points have been added to the PCB by following the Mutable Instruments original design.

 Besides that, there are two connection points for putting the chip into boot mode, which is needed for loading the bootloader file.
 Just solder a 1x2 pin with standard 2.54mm distance to connection points labeled "BOOT".
-For activating the boot mode, place a jumer onto the pins.
-As soon as the bootloder is uploaded, remove the jumber to put the chip into operation mode, so the main code can be uploaded.
+For activating the boot mode, place a jumper onto the pins.
+As soon as the bootloder is uploaded, remove the jumper to put the chip into operation mode, so the main code can be uploaded.

 If you want to see more about the chip programming process, you can check out my [YouTube video](xxx).